Vince Evans

-Vincent Tobias Evans (born June 14, 1955) is a former professional American football quarterback who was selected by the Chicago Bears in the sixth round (140th overall pick) of the 1977 NFL Draft.
-Evans played college football at the University of Southern California (USC) and was the MVP of the 1977 Rose Bowl after the Trojans' 14–6 victory over Michigan.
+Vincent Tobias Evans (born June 14, 1955) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the USC Trojans and was the most valuable player (MVP) of the 1977 Rose Bowl after the team's 14–6 victory over Michigan.
+He was selected by the Chicago Bears in the sixth round of the 1977 NFL draft.

 Evans played professionally for the Bears as well as Chicago's team in the United States Football League (USFL), the Chicago Blitz, as well as the USFL's Denver Gold, and the NFL's Los Angeles/Oakland Raiders in a career that spanned nearly 20 years from 1977 to 1995.
-In 1976, he threw for 1,440 yards with 10 touchdowns and six interceptions.
-He completed 53.7% of his passes.

-Evans is the only player of the Bears to score a perfect quarterback rating in a game, doing so against the Green Bay Packers in 1980, completing 18 of 22 passes for 316 yards and three touchdowns.
-The game marked the first time since 1970 that a Bears quarterback threw for more than 300 yards.

-After losing the season opener in his final USC season, the Trojans won their next 10 games with Evans at quarterback and ended up ranked the No. 2 team in the nation.

-College
+College career

 Vince Evans played high school football for Ben L. Smith High in Greensboro, North Carolina.
 He is one of six players from that program that went on to play pro football.
 The list includes former Washington Redskins center Jeff Bostic and his brother Joe.
 Former Pittsburgh Steelers tight end Eric Ebron also attended Ben L. Smith.
+Inspired to want to play at the University of Southern California as a youth that was amazed by seeing the school play against UCLA in 1967, Evans turned down a scholarship to North Carolina Central University to move to Los Angeles and play at Los Angeles City College.
+A showing of his talents at a showcase impressed USC enough to want him on their team.
+As a sophomore, Evans was a backup quarterback at USC, which was impressed by Evans’ arm after seeing him play in a junior college showcase.